 In addition to the full range of GeoDome Globes, we offer upgrades for existing Magic Planet® globe display systems.
-Our globes combine OmniFocus projection technology and Elumenati support driven by our WorldViewer™ software.
+Our globes combine OmniFocus projection technology and Elumenati support, driven by WorldViewer™ – so it’s easy to create and update your globe’s content.
 Since 2012, we’ve delivered globes and projection systems to dozens of satisfied clients.
-GeoDome Globes range from 2’ to 6’ in diameter, with resolution up to 5.5 million pixels and brightness over 20,000 lumens.
+GeoDome Globes range from 2’ to 6’ in diameter, with resolution up to 11.6 million pixels and brightness over 25,000 lumens.

 “Our new Elumenati projection system has made our 6′ Magic Planet come to life.
 The brightness and quality of the projected image make a major difference in the impact the globe makes on viewers.
 We are extremely happy and look forward to adding more content for our guests to explore,” said Chuck Kopczak, Curator of Ecology at the California Science Center.

 Our globe display systems are driven by WorldViewer, a powerful CMS for content – so globe clients can expand their Magic Planet programming with the following:

 - NOAA’s Science on a Sphere library of movies and datasets, including the EarthNow Climate Digest